 Christensen is married and has five children, two of whom, Cassandra Christensen Barney and Emily Christensen McPhie, are also alumnae of the College of Fine Arts and Communications at BYU and are notable artists.
-He and his wife, Carole, are co-chair of the Mormon Arts Foundation.
+He and his wife, Carole, are co-chairs of the Mormon Arts Foundation.